Talking to Children about Dying and Death

 by David Tillman – April 2021

 Think about how your family saw and talked about death as you were growing up.
 Many of those same attitudes and beliefs about death and dying may be with you today.
 I learned in my family when a loved one was dying, we would care for her or him in our home like my parents did for my grandmother.
-Or we would visit, or call, him or her often.
+Or we would visit, or call, him, or her often.
 Our family saw death as part of life.
-We have had faith that our loved one would go to heaven and we would see her or him again after we die.
+We have faith that our loved one would go to heaven, and we would see her or him again after we die.
 Before and after death, we grieved, in a stoic way, being careful not to show too many emotions.
 At our loved one’s funeral/memorial service we celebrated his or her life with family and friends.

 Each child will deal with the dying process and death in their own unique way.
-Next time you are at a funeral or memorial services, just watch for the many ways children react to what is going on.
+Next time you are at a funeral or memorial service, just watch for the many ways children react to what is going on.
 Some children (and adults) will not go up to view their loved one’s body or urn.
 Other’s will want to be close to their mother or father, at times holding their hand.
 Some will distract themselves by playing with cousins and friends.
-Still others will sit quietly in the corner or next room.
+Still, others will sit quietly in the corner or next room.

 Children may have many questions, and emotional expressions, or may be in denial.
-They may think that your loved one is taking a nap and will wake up again.
+They may think that their loved one is taking a nap and will wake up again.
 At first, just focus on their feelings.
-In our heart, we want to make them feel better.
+In our hearts, we want to make them feel better.
 If you give them time to experience their feelings and acknowledge them, that will be the best gift you can give.
 Answer their questions.
 However, give them brief answers.
 Then invite them to respond.
-Children are, as adults are too, dealing with the dying process and death of a loved one, facing one’s own mortality, our own ultimate death.
-Our culture promotes the notion that our body we will live forever.
-We know is not true.
+Children are, as adults are too, when dealing with the dying process and death of a loved one are facing their own mortality, their own ultimate death.
+Our culture promotes the notion that our bodies will live forever.
+We know this is not true.
 Think back about how your parents told you about dying and death.
 How has that shaped your thoughts about dying and death that are still with you today?

-Check in with children often throughout the dying process of a loved one, at the time of death, and months after death.
+Check-in with children often throughout the dying process of a loved one, at the time of death, and months after death.
 Just a few minutes each day will be a blessing to them as they, and you, navigate all the emotions and things taking place moment by moment.
 Ask about how they are sleeping, about their dreams, and how they are doing in school.
-This may give you insights to how they are feeling and dealing with all that is happening as they grieve.
-Seek medical help if sleeplessness and other grieving expressions are not beginning to normalize one or two months after the death of your loved one.
+This may give you insights into how they are feeling and dealing with all that is happening as they grieve.
+Seek medical help if sleeplessness and other expressions of grief are not beginning to normalize one or two months after the death of your loved one.